bryanwweber/CanSen/html/_sources/usage.txt

 Ubuntu
 ======

-CanSen can be run either as an executable, or as a script with Python 3 or `IPython`_.
+CanSen can be run either as an executable, or as a script with Python (2 or 3) or `IPython`_.
 To run as an executable, change to the directory where CanSen is located, add the execute bit to cansen.py, and run::